kyle-richardson/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The Document Object Model is an object representation of the html elements of a webpage.
+It gives us an interface that with which we can interact with and manipulate the page, changing document structure, content, and styling.

 2. What is an event?

+Somewhat broadly speaking in terms of DOM, it represents an input or change in state on the window or document.
+Every interaction a user has with a site is known as an event.

 3. What is an event listener?

+A function meant to react to (listen for) a specific event that is declared as a parameter in the function call, and then fire a callback function in response.

 4. Why would we convert a NodeList into an Array?

+So that we can benefit from the Array built-in functions such as map and reduce to iterate through elements and either do something do them or add them to the DOM

 5. What is a component?

+A function whose specific role is to return an element to be inserted in the DOM in some form.

 ### Git Set up